 Scallop trawl biomass surveys are conducted in collaboration with the West Coast Scallop Harvesters Association.
 Estimates of biomass are based on fishery independent surveys of known harvestable populations of Pink and Spiny Scallops on a bed-by-bed basis (Lauzier et al. 2000, 2005; DFO 2015).
+For previously harvested beds, a harvest rate of 4% of legal-sized biomass was recommended by Lauzier et al. (2005).

-Although assessment on a larger scale is desirable due to the limited resources available for estimating biomass, a consistent time series of biomass surveys and biological data from a variety of areas is necessary to investigate whether changes in biomass and populations dynamics appear correlated between different areas.
+Although assessment on a larger scale is desirable, there are limited resources available for estimating biomass and there continues to be insufficient data to implement a broader scale approach (DFO 2015).
+A consistent time series of biomass surveys and biological data from a variety of areas is necessary to investigate whether changes in biomass and population dynamics appear correlated between different areas.
 To date, repeat surveys have been conducted at the following locations:

-Location 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2017 2018 2019 2020 2021
+Location 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2017 2018 2019 2020 2021 2022

 Cape Lazo

 Elk Point

 Granite Point

 Hole in the Wall

 Moriarty Point

 Octopus Islands

 Okisollo

 SW Quadra

 Wilby Shoal

 Willow Point

-See Appendix 1 and 2 for full descriptions of these areas and the Total Allowable Catch applied as a result of survey.
+See Appendix 1 and 2 for full descriptions of these areas and the quotas applied as a result of surveys.